A note on internality of certain differential systems

 We prove two results, generalizing certain theorems by Jin and Moosa \cite{Jin-Rah-2020}, on the internality of the system of differential equations where $f$ and $g$ are rational functions in one variable.

 Let $K$ be a differential field of characteristic zero.
-We fix a universal extension $U$ of $K$ and assume that all differential field extensions of $K$ considered in this article are contained in $U.$ For any differential field extension $M$ of $K,$ the subfield of constants of $M$ is denoted by $C_M.$ A \emph{generic solution} of a system of first order differential equations where $f, g $ are rational functions in two variables over $K,$ is a tuple $(x, y)\in U^2$ such that $x'=f(x, y),\ y'=g(x,y)$ and that the field transcendence degree $\mathrm{tr.deg}(K(x,y)|K)=2.$
+We fix a universal differential field extension\footnote{A differential field extension $U$ of $K$ is said to be an \emph{universal extension} of $K$ if for any finitely generated differential field extension of $F$ of $K$ contained in $U$ and for any finitely generated differential field extension $F_1$ of $F,$ which is not necessarily contained in $U$, there exists a differential $F-$embeddeding from $F_1$ into $U$ (see \cite[page 133]{Kol73}).} $U$ of $K$ and assume that all differential field extensions of $K$ considered in this article are contained in $U.$ For any differential field extension $M$ of $K,$ the subfield of constants of $M$ is denoted by $C_M.$ A \emph{generic solution over $K$} of a system of first order differential equations where $f_1,\dots,f_n $ are rational functions in $n$ variables over $K,$ is a tuple $(y_1, \dots,y_n)\in U^n$ such that for each $i, 1\leq i\leq n,$ $y'_i=f_i(y_1, \dots,y_n)$ and the field transcendence degree $\mathrm{tr.deg}(K(y_1,\dots, y_n)|K)=n.$